 It can be enough to make your head spin.
-And yet, for many of us, in-person events remain one of the most powerful ways to source new ideas, step away from our daily grind to access fresh perspectives and develop our skills and talents on a personal and professional basis.
+And yet, for many of us, in-person events remain one of the most powerful ways to source new ideas, step away from our daily grind to access fresh perspectives, and develop our skills and talents on a personal and professional basis.

-So, to help you narrow your list from the vast expanse of options available, we put together a list of answers to the question posed in the title of this post: “Who Should Attend the FPA Annual Conference?”
+So, to help you narrow your list from the vast expanse of options available, we put together some answers to the question posed in the title of this post: “Who Should Attend the FPA Annual Conference?”
 If any of the statements below resonate with you, we’ll see you in Minneapolis in October (16–18).
 If they don’t, or you’ve already chosen your events for the year, we hope you’ll keep us in mind for the future.

-You Should Attend the FPA Annual Conference if:
+You Should Attend the FPA Annual Conference If:

 “Professional Development” is on your list of goals for 2019, and you’re feeling unsure where to start.
 Every session and component of the FPA Annual Conference is designed with your professional development in mind, delivering a unique combination of innovative concepts and actionable formulas on how to turn theory into practice.

-You know you need to step up your networking game, and you find that most networking events are irrelevant, awkward, lacking in substance––or all three.
+You know you need to step up your networking game, and you find that most events are irrelevant, awkward, lacking in substance—or all three.
 Networking is something we all know we have to do, but actually making ourselves do it is another thing altogether.
 The FPA Annual Conference makes networking fun through content designed to engage and an attendee group united by the same goals.

 You are a long-time FPA member and the Annual Conference and FPA Retreat are your opportunities to spend time with the friends you have made over the years and to enjoy the sense of community that comes with being part of a family.
-The FPA staff looks forward to these events as much as our attendees for the same reasons – we can’t wait to see you there!
+The FPA staff looks forward to these events as much as our attendees for the same reasons.
+We can’t wait to see you there!

 You’ve never been to Minneapolis.
 How does one have a good time in the Twin Cities, you ask?
 As Minnesota has once again taken the top spot on the list of friendliest states in the U.S., a better question is, how does one not?
-The great people are only one part of what makes Minneapolis a place you will want to check off your destination list, as its culinary creations (Hello, Juicy Lucy), beautiful and tranquil parks and lakes, and the city’s burgeoning art and sculpture scene are well worth the trip.
+The great people are only one part of what makes Minneapolis a place you will want to check off your destination list, as its culinary creations (Hello, Juicy Lucy), beautiful and tranquil parks and lakes, and burgeoning art and sculpture scene are well worth the trip.
 All of these and more make it the perfect location for the 2019 FPA Annual Conference.